St Mary's Church, Tenbury Wells: Interior

 Between the nave and aisles there are four-bay arcades, with pointed arches, on pillars with a quatrefoil plan, and there is a pointed chancel arch.
 The chancel, nave and aisles have open timber trussed roofs.
 There is a west gallery.
 There is a stone pulpit, with figure reliefs, and a stone font.
 All these features date from the 19th century.
 The south porch, organ chamber and vestry date from the late 19th century.

 There are memorials in the chancel, and in the north and south aisles.

 An alabaster tomb at the east end of the south aisle has well-detailed recumbent effigies of Thomas Acton of Sutton (died 1546) and his wife Mary (died 1564).
 Panels on the tomb have the images of their two sons Lancellot and Gabriell, who died in infancy, shown as kneeling youths; another panel shows their daughter and heir Joyce, who erected the tomb in 1581.
 She married the politician Thomas Lucy.

+Churchyard

+The churchyard contains six Commonwealth war graves, of an officer and four soldiers of the British Army from World War I and a Royal Air Force warrant officer of World War II.